-A beautiful and simple cake with surprising flavors.
-If you never baked with grapes (and I highly recommend you do) this recipe is a good way to start.
-The fruit is first lightly caramelized so it adds a natural extra sweetness to the batter that is wonderful.
+This is a beautiful and simple cake with surprising flavors.
+If you haven't baked with grapes yet (and I highly recommend you do), this recipe is a good way to start.
+The fruit is first lightly caramelized, so it adds a wonderful natural extra sweetness to the batter.
 I love it with olive oil, but it can also be made with butter.

-I caramelized grapes one afternoon many years ago after reading an old cookbook, and I was hooked (there's a whole wheat focaccia recipe and 8-hour cheesecake to prove it) on those fruity candied pieces, the skin shriveled with a flavor so sweet I would’ve sworn - with the utmost authority - that additional sugar had been sprinkled on them, but there wasn't, since I had baked them myself.
+I caramelized grapes one afternoon many years ago after reading an old cookbook, and I was hooked on those fruity candied pieces.
+The skin shriveled with a flavor so sweet I would’ve sworn—with the utmost authority—that additional sugar had been sprinkled on them, but there wasn't since I had baked them myself.
+At the time, I used them on top of the 8-hour cheesecake and they were incredible.

 So they found their way into this beautiful tea cake, one I had made many times going no further than apples as the fruit of choice, adding a handful of blueberries if I was feeling festive.